Freedom Cards

 Invoking the Intuitive Impulse

-The challenge of ethics lies in a twofold weakness: at times we lack clear ethical ideas, and at other times—even when we know what is right—we lack the inner strength to act.
-Both clarity and will are easily clouded by habit, social convention, and external authority.
+The challenge of ethics is twofold: at times we lack clear ethical ideas, and at other times—even when we know what is right—we lack the resolve to act.
+Both insight and will are easily clouded by habit, convention, and external authority.

-The Practicing Freedom Reflection Method, supported by the Freedom Cards, helps overcome this weakness by awakening what Steiner called the Intuitive Ethical Impulse—a living moral idea that arises within the individual and directs right action in a specific situation.
+The Practicing Freedom Reflection Method, supported by the Freedom Cards, addresses this challenge by cultivating what Steiner called the intuitive ethical impulse—a moral intuition that arises within the individual and guides action in a particular situation.

 Intuition Intensity Scale

-The strength of intuition can vary greatly—from a faint glimmer of understanding to a transformative realization that reshapes one’s whole outlook.
-The Intuition Intensity Scale helps you become more conscious of these varying degrees of inner experience, and track your growth over time.
+Intuition varies in strength—from a faint glimmer of insight to a transformative realization that reshapes one's whole outlook.
+The Intuition Intensity Scale helps you recognize these degrees of intuitive experience and track their development over time.

 Circle for the Practice of Ethical Individualism

 In the original preface to The Philosophy of Freedom (The Goal of Knowledge), Rudolf Steiner dedicated the book to those who strive to live by its principles.
-The Circle for the Practice of Ethical Individualism continues this dedication—offering a space for such practitioners to share and deepen their lived experience of freedom.
+The Circle for the Practice of Ethical Individualism provides a place for such practitioners to share and deepen their lived experience of freedom.

-Within the Circle, participants take turns sharing their own journeys: the insights, challenges, and methods through which they have applied Ethical Individualism in daily life.
-Through this mutual exchange, each individual strengthens their own practice.
+Participants take turns sharing the insights, challenges, and methods through which they have applied Ethical Individualism in daily life.
+Through this exchange, each strengthens their own practice while contributing to the practice of others.

 Contact Tom